 Hakan Ünal is a Turkish writer and film director.
 After having graduated and studied ‘English Literature and Humanities’, he started to work in photography and film.
 His first short film that he has written and directed screened at many national and international film festivals and won various prestigious awards.
 In his films, Hakan examines and analyses religion, conscience, crime and sin with Freudien Dynamics.

 The Arab Film Festival is an artistic forum where a nuanced image of the cultural, political, social and artistic situation in the Arab world is shown and in which films about hot topics in the Arab communities in Europe are programmed.
 By doing this, Arab Film Festival creates space for an open dialogue about art, human rights, emancipation and political freedom in Arab countries and in Europe as a whole and in the Netherlands in particular.
 Dutch people with Arab roots get the chance to stay updated on the latest developments in their countries of origin in a way that goes beyond official media, mosques or their own social networks.
 The Arab Film Festival offers a good occasion to attract urban youth that generally don’t feel attracted to mainstream cultural events.
 The Arab Film Film Festival considers the development of young talents of the utmost importance and therefore organizes workshops and masterclasses given by filmmakers from the Arab World and Europe.
 Furthermore, we dedicate a part of the program to experimental films and developing talent.
 The Arab Film Film Festival is organized by the Foundation WaaR art and culture.
 The foundation has several goals including promoting nuanced imaging in the cultural and societal atmosphere by producing or employment of audio-visual tools.

 ABOUT LAB MENTOR

 Aside from film, Darine is a published playwright and short story writer.
-Her science fiction literary work appeared in various publications in print and online as well as featured in exhibitions in New York, Berlin and London.
+Her work appeared or is forthcoming in various publications in print and online.